oumafreddy/oumafreddy/README.md

 - 👋 Hi, I’m @oumafreddy
 - 👀 I’m interested in ...
-Applications security, integration and testing/ auditing
+Business Analysis,Applications security, Applications integration and testing/ auditing
 - 🌱 I’m currently learning ...C#, Python and improving on my penetration testing skills
 - 💞️ I’m looking to collaborate on ...
 Projects that offer solutions to businesses and real life challanges by working with application testers,
 -    ;-) info sec professionals, full stack developers and project managers